anidok/News-Feed-Scraper/README.md

 ## How to setup and run tests/lint

 Make sure python3.7 is installed and added to path.
+If not installed, the installation setup has been described [below](https://github.com/anidok/News-Feed-Scraper#debugging-problems).

     python --version